CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Defense.md

 # Defense

-Depending on the damage type, different types of defense can be used to resist injuries.
-A character can then reduce a physical injury level by the equivalent amount of defense they have to that damage type.
+Depending on the damage type, different types of defense can be used to reduce injuries.
+A character can then reduce a injury level by the equivalent amount of defense they have to that damage type.
 The only way to injure an opponent with a specific defense is to exceed, or bypass it.

 ## Physical Defense